Brad Lesley: Baseball

 He played professional baseball for two Major League Baseball teams.
 He was drafted in the first round in 1978 by the Cincinnati Reds, for whom he pitched parts of three seasons, from 1982 to 1984.
 He pitched in the Reds' minor-league system for five seasons before being called up to the majors.
 He made his big-league debut at age 23 on July 31, 1982 in a 5-4 Reds loss at Riverfront Stadium, pitching a scoreless ninth inning against the San Diego Padres.
 Overall in his rookie season, he pitched 28 games (all in relief) with an 0-2 record but a fine 2.58 earned run average.
 The following season he appeared in only five games for the Reds, going 0-0 with a 2.16 ERA, and in 1984 he pitched in 16 Reds' games, going 0-1 with a 5.12 ERA.

 On November 12, 1984 Lesley's contract was purchased by the Milwaukee Brewers.
 He pitched in five games for the Brewers, going 1-0 but with a 9.95 ERA.
 After the season, he was released, ending his Major League career.

 Lesley then played two seasons in Japan for the Hankyu Braves.
 His record in Japan was 7–5, with 24 saves in 60 games over two years.

 Lesley had a distinctive celebration of strikeouts by putting his arms in a backwards motion behind him, causing his chest to stick out, while he would roar out.
+In one game against the Houston Astros, Astros pitcher Nolan Ryan famously mimicked Lesley's celebration after striking out a Reds player, which got the players from both teams' dugouts, including Lesley, laughing.

 Media personality

-After retiring from baseball, he became a television personality in Japan, where he is probably best known for his role as Animaru Resuri "Animal Leslie" in the Japanese gameshow Takeshi's Castle.
+After retiring from baseball, he became a television personality in Japan, where he is probably best known for his role as Animaru Resuri "Animal Leslie" in the Japanese game show Takeshi's Castle.
 He participated in games such as Devil's Domain, Stuck Up, and his own game, Animal Bang.
 Takeshi's Castle would later be shown in the US on the cable network Spike TV as Most Extreme Elimination Challenge, later shortened to MXC.